SiriusXM Satellite Radio (info for techies)

 the whole system as happened in 2003 when 55 million were driven into the

-as CELL PHONE towers eventually depleted their emergency backup powers so even
+as CELL PHONE towers eventually depleted their emergency backup power so even

 listening to your car AM-FM radio or listening with a portable patio radio wouldn't help.